 SKILLS SUB-SKILLS KNOWLEDGE & ABILITIES GI.
-Facilitate Onset of Labour 1.1 Discuss and offer non-pharmacological cervical ripening methods, as indicated 1.2 Facilitate medical cervical ripening methods, as indicated 1.3 Identify indications for induction of labour 1.4 Initiate induction of labour, as indicated and within scope 1.5 Identify indications for consultation or transfer of care 1.6 Create space for cultural practices 1.7 Monitor well-being of birthing person, as indicated 1.8 Provide fetal surveillance, as indicated 1.9 Document appropriately Knowledge of: Non-pharmacological ripening and induction methods Medical ripening and induction methods Duration of pregnancy- psychosocial and physical impacts Postdates and postterm implications for the dyad Factors that impact pregnancy duration (e.g., AMA) Physiology of birth Induction methods Scope of the midwife Ability to: Appropriately date pregnancy Communicate in a respectful and factual manner Respect choices made by client regarding their birth Connect client with knowledge keeper G2.
-Facilitate Emergency Transport 2.1 Identify risk factors particular to the pregnant person 2.2 Provide preventative care for the pregnant person 2.3 Diagnose urgent situations or concerning findings 2.4 Coordinate transport as per local protocols 2.5 Manage transport as part of a team, appropriate to your role 2.6 Transfer care, if needed 2.7 Provide report to other health care providers 2.8 Inform client and support people of situation and debrief transport when possible 2.9 Identify the most responsible provider 2.10 Know what equipment to bring 2.11 Document transportation Knowledge of: Physiology and complications related to pregnancy Emergency Skills for midwives Local transport protocols Ability to: Be resourceful and flexible in care Communicate contemporaneously Document
+Facilitate Onset of Labour pharmacological cervical ripening methods, as indicated 1.2 Facilitate medical cervical ripening methods, as indicated 1.3 Identify indications for induction of labour 1.4 Initiate induction of labour, as indicated and within scope 1.5 Identify indications for consultation or transfer of care 1.6 Create space for cultural practices 1.7 Monitor well-being of birthing parson as indicated Knowledge of: Non-pharmacological ripening and induction methods Medical ripening and induction methods Duration of pregnancy- psychosocial and physical impacts Postdates and postterm implications for the dyad Factors that impact pregnancy duration (e.g., AMA) Physiology of birth Induction methods Scope of the midwife Appropriately date pregnancy Appropriately date pregnancy Communicate in a respectful and factual manner Respect choices made by client regarding their birth Connect client with knowledge keeper G2.
+Facilitate Emergency Transport 2.1 Identify risk factors particular to the pregnant person 2.2 Provide preventative care for the pregnant person 2.3 Diagnose urgent situations or concerning findings 2.4 Coordinate transport as per local Knowledge of: Physiology and complications related to pregnancy Emergency Skills for midwives Local transport protocols Ability to: Be resourceful and flexible in care Communicate contemporaneously Document

 G3.
 Set Up Birthing Space 3.1 Ensure all required equipment is present and in working order 3.2 Follow safe practices in setup of equipment: infection control and prevention (IPAC), accessibility 3.3 Orient birthing person to the birth space and amenities to support birth wishes 3.4 Invite the family to create or modify the space (e.g., music, support people) 3.5 Recognize the power of your influence as the care provider 3.6 Document appropriately Knowledge of: Equipment required for birth Documentation required for birth Transport and available consultants in case of complication Ability to: Communicate calmly, concisely and clearly Give space to the birthing person Know when to reassure with words and touch G4.
 Monitor Labour Progress 4.1 Physiology of labour and birth 4.2 Assess contraction pattern 4.3 Watch client for behavioural cues of progress 4.4 Assess cervical dilation, position, station with vaginal exams 4.5 Monitor intake and output 4.6 Monitor for common complaints or complications and take action to correct 4.7 Identify indications for consult or transfer of care Knowledge of: Pregnant person's birth preferences Fetal positioning and labour Cervical dilatation Uterine contraction patterns and their significance Infection prevention Ability to: Assess birthing person's energy G5.
-Facilitate Labour Progress 5.1 Counsel on comfort measures: ambulation, hydration, nutrition 5.2 Create space for cultural practices 5.3 Awareness and management of the basic needs of the labouring person and their family 5.4 Identify indications for augmentation of labour 5.5 Discuss and offer non-pharmacological augmentation methods, as indicated 5.6 Facilitate medical augmentation methods, as indicated 5.7 Initiate induction of labour, as indicated and within scope 5.8 Identify indications for consultation or transfer of care 5.9 Pain relief options in labour, as indicated 5.10 Document progress Knowledge of: Awareness of effects of self and environment on labouring person Physiologic birth and complications Options for pain management Evidence-based tools to measure progress in labour Ability to: Be discrete Provide reassuring space Be aware of the birthing person's energy
+Facilitate Labour Progress 5.1 Counsel on comfort measures: ambulation, hydration, nutrition 5.2 Create space for cultural practices 5.3 Awareness and management of the basic needs of the labouring person and their family 5.4 Identify indications for augmentation of labour 5.5 Discuss and offer non- pharmacological augmentation methods, as indicated 5.6 Facilitate medical augmentation methods, as indicated 5.7 Initiate induction of labour, as indicated and within scope 5.8 Identify indications for consultation or transfer of care 5.9 Pain relief options in labour, as indicated 5.10 Document progress Knowledge of: Awareness of effects of self and environment on labouring person Physiologic birth and complications Options for pain management Evidence-based tools to measure progress in labour Ability to: Be discrete Provide reassuring space Be aware of the birthing person's energy